-Yale Cancer Center launches Immuno-Oncology Center
+Yale Cancer Center Launches Immuno-Oncology Center

 CHANNELS

-“This new center gives us the chance to work more collaboratively and efficiently with our world-renowned scientists and faculty to address scientific questions in Immuno-Oncology,” said Roy S. Herbst, MD, PhD, chief of Medical Oncology at YCC, and interim director of YCIO.
+“This new center gives us the chance to work more collaboratively and efficiently with our world-renowned scientists and faculty to address scientific questions in Immuno-Oncology,” said Roy Herbst, M.D., Ph.D., chief of Medical Oncology at YCC, and interim director of YCIO.
 “We hope we can transform the way we treat people affected by cancer by generating research advances more quickly in this groundbreaking field.”

 The goals for YCIO include: